skybet/skybet.github.io/README.md

 ## Validating your edits

 You can run the tests to make sure that your post, category and authors changes are considered valid.
-To do this run `bundle exec rspec`.
+To do this run `bundle exec rake validate`.